LaszloLueck/RegionalWeather/README.md

 - And stored with the corresponding geographic information in an ES instance.
 - With Grafana or another tool, the weather information is made visible on a website (e.g. heat maps, graphs or similar).
 - The storage takes place continuously, which means that historical views are also possible.

+## What currently work (in some parts, not as a complete project)
+- Read out the weather informations for configurable places
+- convert the json to appropriate objects in c#
+- establish a connection to one or more elasticsearch instances
+- create an index
+- create a mapping
+- check if the index exists
+- delete the index

+## Whats next?
+- mount the locations file outside of the container so it is fully configurable from the host.
+- store the weather information to elastic
+- transform the original weather-to to an appropriated elastic to (only fields that i need).